dd32/td-gh-ex/readme.txt

 == Notes ==
 * Requires WordPress 3.6 or higher!

+* Pullquote uses the theme editor "excerpt."
+Be sure it is activated from admin "Screen Options" menu in upper right.

 * All navigation to main top menu is parent recursive.
-If you have a menu with sub pages then the top link will not be clickable.
-This is to prevent conflict with mobile navigation.
-A mobile device will not be able to tap on the top parent link and use any of the child links below it.
+If you have a menu with sub pages then the top link will not be clickable unless you turn off the option to use mobile nav in the Customizer.

+* To set up social media links in the page footer: Appearance > Menus - then <Custom Links> to the left.
+Footer does not support depths of the child links below it.
+(No drop downs)

 == Change Log ==
+1.1.2
+* added defaults to sidebars
+* removed unused script
+* rebuild poedit

 1.1.1
 * removed response title name in header
 * fixed attachment page comments not posting correctly